Kentucky is at a Crossroads...

 Are you fed up with Governor Beshear's Executive Overreach?

-Over the course of the past six months, Kentuckians have become quite familiar with a statute that many had previously never heard of, KRS 39A.100.
+Over the course of the past nine months, Kentuckians have become quite familiar with a statute that many had previously never heard of, KRS 39A.100.
 Governor Beshear’s abuse of this particular statute has resulted in:

 -Persons of faith being denied the ability to attend religious services in accordance with their 1st Amendment right to religious freedom.